mohanr/Code-Generator/README.md

 # Code Transformer in incubation

-## An attempt to regenerate code from the Antlr ParseTree.(e.g) Transform Spring code from Struts code.
+## An attempt to regenerate code from the Antlr ParseTree.(e.g) Transform Struts code to Sprint code.
 But the transformer rules are read from a YAML file.
 So this could be a generic code transformer.

 I use this plugin.